-You may shower 24 hours after your surgery, but avoid taking a bath or submersion in water for 4 weeks.
+You may shower 24 hours after your surgery, but avoid taking a bath or submerging your breasts in water for four weeks.

 First Week After Surgery

 As we change your bandages, you may notice your breasts riding high and not as large as you would expect.
-Don’t be alarmed as your breasts have yet to fall into their permanent position.
+Don’t be alarmed, as your implants have yet to fall into their permanent position.